vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Amazon shop list

-The products on this page which are also for sale on Amazon are listed on [Amazon US](https://amzn.to/4ukI1pQ) and [Amazon NL](https://amzn.to/3OYGFBK).
+Products from this page that are available on Amazon are listed on [Amazon US](https://amzn.to/4ukI1pQ) and [Amazon NL](https://amzn.to/3OYGFBK).
-Not every product I have is also available on Amazon, and the exact same product I use is excluded from the lists, like the desk, monitor, and chair, because they are replaced by a newer model or bought from another store.
+Not everything I own is on Amazon, some items like the desk, monitor, and chair are excluded because they've been replaced by newer models or were purchased elsewhere.
-If there is a newer version, I place that one in the list.
+Where a newer version exists, I link to that instead.

 ---
 ## Desk

-I had a fixed desk made of wood panels.
+My old desk was a fixed setup made from wood panels.
-Now I want a standing desk, so I don't sit all day long.
+I wanted to switch to a standing desk to avoid sitting all day.

-In the end, I bought the YOUP02 from the Dutch shop [www.goedkoopinrichten.nl](https://www.goedkoopinrichten.nl).\
+I ended up buying the YOUP02 from the Dutch shop [www.goedkoopinrichten.nl](https://www.goedkoopinrichten.nl).\
-It has a dual motor, four programmable heights, and I chose the 200x80 cm walnut desktop made from one piece (they sell it in different sizes from 120x80 up to 200x100 cm!)
+It has a dual motor, four programmable height presets, and I chose the 200×80 cm walnut surface, a single solid piece (available in sizes from 120×80 up to 200×100 cm).

 <a href="images/desk_low2.jpg">
 <img src="images/desk_low2.jpg" alt="YOUP02 Cognac Walnut" width="100%" />